Synthesis Essay & AP Lang: Examples, How to Write & Tips

 How It Works:

-• Each body paragraph focuses on a specific source and its contribution to your argument.
+Each body paragraph centers on one source and its role in the argument.

-• This structure emphasizes the sources themselves rather than the topics they support.
+This structure highlights individual sources more than the topic points they support.

 Introduction:

-• Introduce the topic and provide a clear thesis statement on the impact of fast food on health.
+Introduce the topic and provide a clear thesis about the impact of fast food on health.

 Body Paragraph 1:

-• Focus on Source A, a study that explores the link between fast food consumption and obesity.
+Focus on Source A, a study about fast food consumption and obesity.

 Body Paragraph 2: